January: Cervical Cancer Month

 January is Cervical Cancer Awareness Month raising awareness about cervical cancer and HPV vaccination.

 Cervical cancer is the growth of abnormal cells in the lining of the cervix.
-The most common cervical cancer is squamous cell carcinoma, accounting for 70% of cases.
-Adenocarcinoma is less common (about 25% of cases) and more difficult to diagnose because it starts higher in the cervix.
+Notably, the most common cervical cancer is squamous cell carcinoma, accounting for 70% of cases.
+On the contrary, adenocarcinoma is the less common (about 25% of cases) and most difficult to diagnose, because it starts higher in the cervix.